Mission, British Columbia: Government

 Mission was incorporated in 1892 and is 225.78 km2 in size.
 In 1922 the District of Mission was partitioned by the creation of the Village of Mission, which later became the Village of Mission City, then the Town of Mission City, until amalgamated with the District by plebiscite in 1969.

-The City of Mission uses the current Council-Manager system of local government.
-The present Council, was elected on October 15, 2022.
-The current mayor is Paul Horn.
-A notable past mayor is Pam Alexis who resigned as the mayor of Mission in November 2020 after winning a seat for the provincial riding of Abbotsford-Mission in the Legislative Assembly of British Columbia.
+The City of Mission operates under a Council-Manager system of local government.
+The municipal council was elected on October 15, 2022, and Jag Gill serves as the mayor of Mission, having been elected by acclamation in September 2026.
+He succeeded Paul Horn.

+Previous mayor Pam Alexis resigned in November 2020 after winning a seat in the Legislative Assembly of British Columbia for the provincial riding of Abbotsford-Mission.